-1.20 Failure to Execute Contract; Timely Submission of Certificates
+1.22 Failure to Execute Contract; Timely Submission of Certificates

-At time of contract award, the above Certificate of Vendor Compliance and any other documentation and certification shall be submitted to the Hawaii State Department of Education, Procurement and Contracts Branch as soon as possible or by the deadline established by STATE.
-If a valid certificate or compliant documentation is not submitted on a timely basis for award of a contract, award made to an Offeror otherwise responsible may be annulled.
+At time of award, the above Certificate of Vendor Compliance and any other documentation and certification shall be submitted to the Hawaii State Department of Education, Procurement and Contracts Branch as soon as possible or by the deadline established by STATE.
+If a valid certificate or compliant documentation is not submitted on a timely basis for award, award made to an Offeror otherwise responsible may be annulled.